 It’s best to visit Clontarf Dog Beach at or close to low tide.
 At high tide the beach almost disappears, but during low tide a large sand flat is uncovered, with some shallow pools of water.

-Thanks to the shallow depths and calm harbour waters its perfect for smaller dogs or unconfident swimmers, while large dogs happily bound out into the deeper waters.
+Thanks to the shallow depths and calm harbour waters its perfect for smaller dogs or unconfident swimmers (even my short legged Schnitzel), while large dogs happily bound out into the deeper waters.

 Dog-Friendly Cafes Near Clontarf Dog Beach

-In between Sandy Bay and Clontarf Reserve is the Clontarf Marina, home to the Sandy Bear.
-Dogs are welcome at the outdoor tables, even if they’re rather sandy!
-They’ve even started a recent Dog of the Month competition.
+In between Sandy Bay and Clontarf Reserve is the Clontarf Marina, home to the Sandy Bar Cafe.
+Dogs of all sizes and breeds are welcome to join you at the outdoor tables overlooking the water.
+Just keep your dog leash and barking to a minimum.

 What Else to Do Near Clontarf Dog Beach